 This addendum to the engagement letter describes my firm’s standard terms and conditions related to providing services to you.
 My services are only offered through my firm.
 This addendum, and the engagement letter, comprise your agreement with my firm (“Agreement”).
 If there is any inconsistency between the engagement letter and this Terms and Conditions Addendum (“Addendum”), the engagement letter will prevail.
+If you have not agreed to the terms in our engagement letter, then the terms in this addendum shall govern our relationship.
 The purpose of this addendum is to help further align our mutual expectations and to clarify the allocation of risk between us.

 For the purposes of this Addendum any reference to “firm,” “my firm,” “our firm,” “we,” “us,” “our,” or “me” is a reference to Randall Brookshier CPA, PLLC.
 Any reference to “you,” or “your” is a reference to the party or parties that have engaged me to provide services and the entity or individuals represented by you, including both spouses for joint engagements, minor children, parent(s), or others for whom the representing party acts.
 This Agreement is to be binding on all parties you represent even if only one spouse acknowledges these terms and conditions, or when a minor child, parent, or other relative is unable to acknowledge these terms and conditions in person.
 In such cases, the representing party assumes full responsibility for informing others as to the nature and limitation of my services.
 References to “Agreement” mean the engagement letter, any other attachments incorporated therein, including this Addendum.